YengHer919/CS146/README.md

 hash map two sum.
 Extra flavor was needed.
 I had to make a seperate lsit to contain the repeat lists and I had to code extra if statements to make sure there were no repeat numbers.
 I did all of this first in python, then translated into java.

+I first typed out the hash map code that I used for the two sum code, then I made it loop through the entire list.
+Looping through once helped me find 2 numbers needed to equal 0 (if any).
+Looping through the second time ensured I found a third.
+THere was a lot of repeats, hoever, and as previously mentioned, I added a lot of if statements to ensure that there were no repeat integers or combinations.

+# CS146 HW 7
+For this problem, I knew that we needed to schedule.
+I used a min heap, knowing that the first element in this heap would always contain the smallest integer.
+Then, I would add the first element to the heap.
+I would only ever keep track of the end times since storing the start times don't matter in regaurds to compairson.
+I would use the start time of the next element and compare to the top of the min heap.
+If it was larger, I would delete the top element and replace it with the value of the end time of the newest element.
+If it was smaller, that meant that there needed to be another server so I would increment the count.

+At first, I got confused.
+I implemented the priority queue without a lot of issues but it was not returning the correct values.
+I realized that I could initialize count with 1 because almost any sized list would need at least 1 server.
+If the list had 0 servers, I would just return
+0. Then I had to add count inside the while loop of the heap so that it would count only when new servers were needed, not when the loop finished.

+I did this in python and translated to java.